 Perhaps the most pervasive estimation problem is omitted variable bias.
 In particular, if any of the child and household variables in equation (2ʹʹ) are not in the data, they become part of the error term and so may cause the error term to be correlated with the observed variables in (2ʹʹ), leading to biased estimates of all the coefficients.
-The Young Lives data contain a wealth of information dating back to when the students were about 6-18 months old which allows to include many of the relevant inputs.
+The Young Lives data contain a wealth of information dating back to when the students were about 6-18 months old which allows one to include many of the relevant inputs.
 In addition, however, we include controls for household wealth before the child started school, which is used to purchase at least some of the inputs that we may not be capturing fully.
 Technically, this implies that equation (2ʹʹ) is no longer a “pure” production function because other variables in it, such as parental education and child ability, also affect the purchase of educational inputs.
 But this should have little or no effect on estimates of the school fixed effects.

 Another important specific omitted variable problem is that the data have no direct measures of innate ability (IA) in equation (2ʹʹ).
 This could also lead to bias in estimates of the structural impacts of observed variables because some of those variables may be correlated with IA, such as S2 and PE, as well as, potentially, with the type of school the child attends.
 Among the more unique features of the Young Lives data is availability of measures of children’s verbal and mathematics abilities before they started school.
 These are used to control for S2 and the approach taken here is to assume that S2 accounts for most of the impact of innate ability on S3.
 Omitted variable bias due to lack of data on that variable should then be minimal.
-We return to this issue in discussion of the specific measures S2 below.
+We return to this issue in discussion below of the specific measures of S2.

 A second general estimation problem is that some explanatory variables could have measurement error, such as S2 in the second equation, the N and PT variables in both equations.
 Fortunately there are previous or multiple measures of most of these, which should be useful IVs to deal with this problem.
 [Not done yet.]
 For example, PRE could be used as an IV for S2; PRE is a valid IV if it does not affect S3 other than its effect via S2.